March mortgages in Spain figures

 Coastal areas and Madrid all performed above average.
 Andalucia held up well up 11.5%.
-To encourage house sales the Andalucia Junta have dropped purchase taxes from an increasing scale starting at 8% to a flat rate of 7% for the rest of 2021.
-This should help kick start the market and is a significant saving for those buying at the higher end of the market.
+To encourage house sales the Andalucia Junta have dropped purchase taxes.
+From an increasing scale starting at 8% to a flat rate of 7%.
+This is for the rest of 2021.
+The decision should help kick start the market and is a significant saving for those buying at the higher end of the market.

 Cataluna increased by 30.3%, Canaries by 31.3%, after a poor February and Madrid by 25%.

-One noticeable change in March was however the increase in number of loans in Spain being redeemed or cancelled.
-Whilst there remained in the month a net inflow of the capital to the loan books for the Spanish lenders the market looked to be normalising a little in this area.
+One noticeable change in March was however the increase in number of mortgages in Spain being redeemed or cancelled.
+Whilst there remained in the month a net inflow of the capital to the loan books for the Spanish lenders, the market looked to be normalising a little.

 Spain opens up to visitors

-The Spanish government have now opened Spain back up for the summer season and appear keen to accept and attract visitors from a much wider range of countries.
-With many people particularly UK citizens waiting for the green light to visit Spain and start to look for second homes we should see an increase in activity over the next few months.
+The Spanish government have now opened Spain back up for the summer season.
+Appear keen to accept and attract visitors from a much wider range of countries.
+With many people particularly UK citizens waiting for the green light to visit Spain, and start to look for second homes, we should see an increase in activity over the next few months.

-Many potential buyers have utilised the previous months to go through the mortgage application process so they have a mortgage in Spain pre-approved with only a valuation necessary.
+Many potential buyers have utilised the previous months to go through the mortgage application process .
+Therefore they have a mortgage in Spain pre-approved with only a valuation necessary.